-Look, you can call me “Debbie Downer” or “Negative Nancy” (though I prefer “Realistic Rick”, “Logical Larry”, or “Accurate Alex”), but… if 99% of Startups fail, despite 100% of Entrepreneurs believing they’ll succeed, that logically has to mean that:
+You can call me “Debbie Downer” or “Negative Nancy” (though I prefer “Realistic Rick” or “Logical Larry” or “Accurate Alex”), but…

 THE BAD NEWS: